vidalab/vida-blog/content/blog/2020-use-monaco-editor-in-redwoodjs/index.md

 *Vida Team Mission: Make data science accessible across the web*

-We're moving to the next phase of Vida development.
+We're getting to the next phase of Vida development.
 We want to replace the default browser textarea editor by something more eye catchy.
 We decided to go with [monaco-editor](https://github.com/microsoft/monaco-editor).
 In this article, we show the steps to integrate monaco-editor component to redwoodjs.
 It makes use of redwoodjs's webpack plugins.

 ### Create redwoodjs application